akmerejf/chucknoris_api_multi_module/README.md

     }
 ```

-All tests share common schedulers and mock dependêncies
+All tests share common schedulers and mock dependencies

 ## Authors